galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 If you have already added the Galasa CLI path to your shell's initialization file, as described in the [Installing the Galasa CLI online](../docs/cli-command-reference/installing-cli-tool) topic, you should now be able to run the upgraded version of the Galasa CLI tool from any directory in your file system.

-## Upgrading the Galasa zipped distribution using the command line (offline)
+## <a name="Upgradeoffline"></a>Upgrading the Galasa zipped distribution version (offline)

 Download and extract the Galasa zip file to a directory of your choice and complete the steps documented in the [Installing the Galasa CLI offline](../docs/cli-command-reference/installing-offline) topic.

-## Upgrading tests to compile using Gradle version 8
+## <a name="UpgradeGradle"></a>Upgrading tests to compile using Gradle version 8

-Galasa releases 0.35.0 and earlier supported the use of Gradle versions 6.8.x, 6.9.x, and 7.x.x to create Galasa projects and build Galasa test code.
+Galasa releases 0.35.0 and earlier support the use of Gradle versions 6.8.x, 6.9.x, and 7.x.x to create Galasa projects and build Galasa test code.
 From release 0.36.0 and later, Galasa additionally supports the use of Gradle version 8.x.x.

 To use Gradle version 8.0 or later to create Galasa projects and build and compile Galasa test code, complete the following steps: